Blog Post

 Stuart Law

-Stuart Law, the former Australian cricketer, had a brief international career but was a prolific run-scorer in domestic cricket.
-After retirement, Law became involved with promoting cricket equipment.
+Stuart Law, the former Australian cricketer, became involved with promoting cricket equipment.
 He was one of the early advocates for the mongoose bat, using it in exhibition matches and promotional events around 2009-2010.
 Law’s involvement lent credibility to the bat, given his reputation as a technically sound batsman.

 Marcus Trescothick

-Marcus Trescothick, the former England opener, was known for his powerful stroke play, particularly in limited-overs cricket.
-Although he had retired from international cricket by the time the mongoose bat gained prominence, Trescothick was one of the first high-profile players to use it in competitive cricket.
-He employed the mongoose bat while playing for Somerset in English domestic T20 matches during the 2010 season, including a notable innings of 78 off 32 balls against Hampshire.
+Marcus Trescothick, is a former English opener who employed the mongoose bat while playing for Somerset in English domestic T20 matches during the 2010 season, including a notable innings of 78 off 32 balls against Hampshire.

 FAQs